jbenite2/Blog/content/about.md

 <div class= "about-content" >
 <bio style="margin-block-end: 0.2em;">

+<h3>Background</h3>
 I'm a hard working, goal-driven, technology enthusiast native from [San Juan, PR](https://en.wikipedia.org/wiki/San_Juan,_Puerto_Rico).

+<h3>Education</h3>
-I'm currently a junior Computer Science major at the [University of Notre Dame](https://en.wikipedia.org/wiki/University_of_Notre_Dame).
-My passion for technology, innovation, and business has led me to pick up a minor in Engineering Corporate Practice.
+I'm currently a junior <b>computer science</b> major at the [University of Notre Dame](https://en.wikipedia.org/wiki/University_of_Notre_Dame).
+My passion for technology, innovation, and business has led me to pick up a minor in <b>engineering corporate practice</b>.

+<h3>Interests</h3>
 In the fall of my sophomore year I learned how to program and fell in love with the creative power coding offers.
 I’m constantly learning and improving what I know.
-This thirst for knowledge ranges from technology and business to personal growth:
+This thirst for knowledge ranges from technology and business to personal growth and financial wellbeing:

 <div class="bullets">
 <ul class="blockquote">